C++ Shared Pointers using std::shared_ptr

 Number Pointed At: 2

-The simplest and most useful application of this is to create a pointer that shares ownership of an object, whilst pointing to a specific member of that same object.
+The most useful application of this is to create a pointer that shares ownership of an object, whilst pointing to a specific member of that same object.

 For example, below we have a smart pointer that points to a character’s Name field, but shares ownership of the Character as a whole.

-This gives us a pointer we can use to directly access the specific object property we want, whilst also preventing the object itself from being deleted from under us:
+This gives us a pointer we can use to directly access the specific object property we want, whilst also preventing the object itself from being deleted before we’re done with it:

 Name: Frodo